 Dr. Leslie Laud, Bank Street College of Education

-Additionally, the following SRSD experts generously advise thinkSRSD:
+Additionally, the following experts generously advise our work:

 Ms. Barbara Friedlander, Assistant to the Associate Superintendent of Special Education and Student Services for Montgomery County Public Schools in Maryland.
-Barbara has co-authored articles on SRSD, and the best selling book on SRSD, Powerful Writing Strategies.
-She regularly leads professional learning on SRSD.
+Barbara has co-authored peer-reviewed articles, and a best selling book, Powerful Writing Strategies.
+She regularly leads professional learning.